Sunday, 7 April 2019

 Cruising (1980)

 Steve Burns (Al Pacino) is a heterosexual cop who goes undercover into the underground gay leather bar/S&M scene to investigate a series of murders that have occurred.
 An absurd little film set in the NYC cesspool era that's rather enjoyable although it does become quite strange towards the end.
 The ambiguous ending is not going to be for everyone so I'm not sure if I can actually recommend it but it is a fascinating curio from the end of the new Hollywood era so...
-I mean if you're into film history, Friedken, Pacino, Spinell or gay history you've probably already watched it anyway....
+I mean if you're into film history, Friedken, Pacino, Spinell or gay shit you've probably already watched it anyway....

 The Fly (1986)